BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for college football betting on Saturday

 The MGM promo code CBSSPORTS gives new users bonus bets when they sign up and wager on Saturday's top college football games

-The BetMGM bonus code CBSSPORTS gives new users either $150 in bonus bets if their first bet of $10 or more wins or up to $1,500 in bonus bets if their first bet loses.
-This promo can be unlocked by wagering on games like Georgia vs. Alabama and Penn State vs. Oregon on Saturday.
+The Week 5 college football schedule features multiple top-25 showdowns on Saturday night, and the latest BetMGM bonus code CBSSPORTS offers new users $150 in bonus bets if their wager of $10 or more wins or up to $1,500 in bonus bets if their qualifying wager loses.
+Penn State hosts Oregon and Georgia faces Alabama, with both games set to begin at 7:30 p.m.
+ET.
 Claim the BetMGM bonus code here:

 For the full list of terms and conditions for both promotions, check out the BetMGM bonus code review.